elvisuriel/elvisuriel/README.md

 - 👨‍💻 All of my projects are available at [Portafolio](https://mi-portafolio-elvis.netlify.app/)

-- 💬 Ask me about **Html, CSS, JavasCript, React, react-native, Docker, Aws, Next, Node GraphQl**
+- 💬 Ask me about **Html, CSS, Tailwind, JavasCript, React, react-native, Docker, Aws, Next, Node, GraphQl**

 - 📫 How to reach me **urielmarciales@gmail.com**